-Children often experience earache and ear infection.
+Children often experience earache and ear infections.
 Developed by hearing specialists, Pluggies Kids earplugs prevent water from getting into the ears during swimming, showering, water sports, and bathing.
-Alpine Pluggies Kids Earplugs are specially designed for children aged between three and twelve years.
+Alpine Pluggies Kids Earplugs are designed for children between three and twelve years old.

-Designed to seal out both water and noise, Mack’s Ear Seals Earplugs are simple yet effective.
+Mack’s Ear Seals Earplugs are simple yet effective, designed to seal out both water and noise.
 The plugs boast a noise reduction rating of 27dB, one of the highest on the commercial market.

 Forgot to wear your earplugs?
 Get rid of excess water with Mack’s Dry-n-Clear Ear Drying Aid.
 The unique formula actively dries out H2O and relieves discomfort caused by water-clogged ears.
 Use after swimming, surfing, scuba diving, and other general water activities.

 Ramp up your protection with Mack’s Ear Band for Swimming.
 This premium-quality neoprene band keeps your earplugs in place and prevents water from entering the canal.
 The adjustable velcro band promises a secure fit for children and adults.

 Constructed with a soft and flexible silicone putty, Mack’s Pillow Soft Silicone Waterproof Ear Plugs fit like a glove.
 They mold to your ears’ contours to create a watertight seal that protects against the swimmer’s ear and other water-related infections.